katahiromz/XScreenSaverWin/README.txt

 Porting to Windows was mostly done by Katayama Hirofumi MZ.

-You can download binary in the XScreenSaverWin homepage.
+You can download binary at the XScreenSaverWin homepage.

 Check STATUS.txt for porting status.
 Check LICENSE.txt for licensing information.